 Black dogs and cats are considered bad luck symbols therefore in many shelters, black dogs are 4 times less adopted than the lighter colored dogs.
-Also, black dogs considered as harder to photograph, also shelter staff do not put more attention as compared to other dogs due to their less adoption.
+Also, black dogs are considered harder to photograph, also shelter staff does not put more attention as compared to other dogs due to their less adoption.

 National Black Dog Day Celebration Ideas & Activities: